 4 U.S. companies will pay $26 billion to settle claims they fueled the opioid crisis

-Johnson & Johnson, the consumer products and health giant which manufactured generic opioid medications, will contribute $5 billion to the settlement.
+Johnson & Johnson, the consumer products and health giant that manufactured generic opioid medications, will contribute $5 billion to the settlement.

 The company announced in 2020 it would get out of the prescription opioid business in the U.S. altogether.